 The capital city of Ukraine has been Tampere's twin city since 1954.
-Located by the banks of river Dnipro, Kyiv is a major port city, but also an important commercial and industrial center.
+Located by the banks of river Dnieper, Kyiv is a major port city, but also an important commercial and industrial center.
 Famous as being one of the most beautiful cities in Europe, a major part of Kyiv is occupied by parks and gardens.
 One of the major European cities has a population of 3 million people.
-There is a well-known Kyiv Park (Kiovanpuisto) in the center of Tampere, whereas a Tampere street is located near river Dnipro in Kyiv.
+There is a well-known Kyiv Park (Kiovanpuisto) in the center of Tampere, whereas a Tampere street is located near river Dnieper in Kyiv.

 Klaksvik, Faroe Islands